dfdqzp/practice/readme.txt

-I created git repo on github at 2013/12/5.
+Created git repo on github at 2013/12/5.